 When Marty Sharp was a kid he liked to tinker with — well, tinker toys, but he moved on from there.
 “I liked to take things apart, like typewriters, to see how they worked,” he recalls.
 “But I often didn’t know how to put them back together, so I got into trouble for that.”

 Those traits stayed with Sharp as he grew up – especially the getting in trouble part.

 Most successful people, when telling their story to the press, understandably are inclined to gloss over a rambunctious past.
 Not Sharp.
 What you’ll read here most people would not say to a reporter, or, if they did, would want it edited out.
 Not Sharp.
 It may be that what passes for conventional common sense is overcome in Sharp by his irrepressible sense of humor, one which he doesn’t hesitate to poke fun at himself.
-At age 43, he is president of Arizona Wire Rope And Rigging, Inc., a branch of Jack Rubin and Sons, Inc. He is also the president of a company he founded, Ultra-Safe, Inc., which manufactures fall safety equipment.
+At age 43, he is president of Arizona Wire Rope And Rigging, Inc., a branch of Jack Rubin and Sons, Inc. He is also the president of a company he founded in 1996, Ultra-Safe, Inc., which manufactures fall safety equipment.
 Both businesses are located in Phoenix, AZ.

 Back to what Sharp approves of calling his Rube Goldberg/mad scientist beginnings, he grew up with a severe condition of dyslexia.
 He excelled in some subjects, such as math, but never learned how to read well.
 He began working part time in a rigging shop at age 12.
 After dropping out of high school, he went to work full time for the same shop, which had changed ownership.
 This was in 1980 when he was 17.